Generated file. Source:

 That is expected:

-- monthly-income uses reinvestment decisions
+- monthly-income uses reinvestment decisions and may expose

-- annual-payout uses payout events
+cashAccountEvents - annual-payout uses payout events and may expose

-- annual-accumulation does not use payout events
+cashAccountEvents - annual-accumulation does not use payout events, but it may expose non-zero

 Canonical Result Model¶